MyAlerts/Plugins-Alerts-Pack/README.md

 Main features
 -------------

-At the moment, Plugins Alerts Pack comes with **1 additional alert** bridging MySupport.
+At the moment, Plugins Alerts Pack comes with **2 additional alerts** bridging MySupport and MyNetwork Profile Comments.
 You can be notified:

-* When someone marks your threads as solved or not solved
+* When someone marks your threads as solved or not solved, eventually technical or not technical if MySupport setting "Hide technical notices" is set to Off
+* When someone posts a new comment on your wall (aka MYN Profile Comments), or when someone replies to a comment you've made on another user's wall

 Do you want more?
 ----------